 Diversity, Equity & Inclusion

-Diversity is important to us here at the VCU School of Education.
+Diversity, equity and inclusion is important to us here at the VCU School of Education.
 We appreciate the unique backgrounds, experiences and perspectives that each of our faculty, staff and students bring to the table, and recognize how much we all can learn from one another.
 That's why we are committed to creating a welcoming and inclusive environment for everyone, and why we teach our students to do the same in their own classrooms.

 We are fortunate to work with colleagues across VCU, Richmond and Virginia to support a wide variety of diversity, equity and inclusion initiatives.
 Please review our DEI Resources page to learn more about ways to engage.